-Description: Sarracenia "Wilkersons White Knight" is a breathtaking hybrid that was found growing wild on Bud Wilkerson’s property in Walton county Florida.
+Description: Sarracenia "Wilkersons White Knight" is a breathtaking hybrid that was found growing wild on Bud Wilkerson’s property in North Florida.
 It was introduced into cultivation by Brooks Garcia.
 Compared to many other Sarracenia, it is very slow-growing and thus rare in cultivation.
 Most notably, it produces spectacular offspring and is prized by gardeners who breed Sarracenia.
 To our knowledge it was never registered as a cultivar.

 It is known for its bulky, rigid pitchers and a red throat blotch against a pale yellow background.
 Given it’s Sarracenia flava and Sarracenia leucophylla parentage, it produces leaves in both spring and fall.
 Expect its best show in the fall.

 Pitcher Plant Care: Plant in full sun to part shade outdoors.
 Use peat moss and perlite in a very large planter and keep it wet.
 It loses its leaves in the winter.
 Cold hardy to 20F in a pot and 0F in the ground.

 All plants will ship bare root, without pots and soil.